 Happy Selection Sunday, folks.
 The most important date of the college basketball season is upon us.
 With about five hours left until the NCAA Tournament is revealed, the Field of 65 is almost filled.
-After Nevada and San Diego State won their conference tournaments and a bid to the tourney, bubble teams across the nation became a little less nervous.
-Those two clubs may have taken two bids away from the squads on the tournament fence had they lost.
-The last two or three days of the major conference tournaments have made the teams going to the Big Dance fairly obvious, other than the last three or four spots.
-The breakdown of the tournament as of 12:40 PM is as follows:
+If Georgia and Illinois win their respective conference tournaments today, bubble teams across the nation will become even more nervous than they already are.
+The last two or three days of the major conference tournaments have made the teams going to the Big Dance up in the air, especially the last six spots or so.

-Big East (7): Villanova, Connecticut, Pittsburgh, West Virginia, Georgetown, Marquette, Syracuse
+Big East (7): Georgetown, Louisville, Connecticut, Pittsburgh, Marquette, Notre Dame, West Virginia

-Big Ten (6): Ohio State, Illinois, Iowa, Wisconsin, Michigan State, Indiana
+Big Ten (4): Wisconsin, Purdue, Michigan State, Indiana

 Conference-USA (1): Memphis